-Blueprint spreadsheet also available online
+The blueprint spreadsheet is also available online.

 Post-embark

 The embark blueprints are useful directly after embark.
 It contains a #build blueprint that builds important starting workshops (mason, carpenter, mechanic, and craftsdwarf) and a #place blueprint that lays down a pattern of useful starting stockpiles.